matrix-org/matrix.org/content/legal/privacy-notice.md

 ### 2.11 Who else has access to my data?

 Element is a Processor of your data, managing the homeserver on behalf of the Matrix.org Foundation.
 We host the majority of the Service in Mythic Beasts data centres.
-Here’s Mythic Beast’s privacy policy: https://www.mythic-beasts.com/terms/privacy
+Here’s Mythic Beast’s [privacy policy](https://www.mythic-beasts.com/terms/privacy).

-We host some Services in in UpCloud data centres.
-Here's UpCloud's privacy policy: https://upcloud.com/privacy-policy/.
+We host some Services in UpCloud data centres.
+Here's UpCloud's [privacy policy](https://upcloud.com/privacy-policy/).
 UpCloud controls physical access to their locations.

 We store some files shared through the Service on Amazon Web Services (AWS).
 Amazon employees have access to this data.
-Here's Amazon's privacy policy: https://aws.amazon.com/privacy/.
+Here's Amazon's [privacy policy](https://aws.amazon.com/privacy/).
 Amazon controls physical access to their locations.

 We use Cloudflare to mitigate the risk of DDoS attacks.
-Here's CloudFlare's privacy policy: https://www.cloudflare.com/privacypolicy/
+Here's CloudFlare's [privacy policy](https://www.cloudflare.com/privacypolicy/).

 Physical access to our offices and locations use typical physical access restrictions.

 We use secure private keys when accessing servers via SSH, and protect our AWS console passwords locally with a password management tool.
 We also enforce 2FA for accessing AWS.

 We log application data (username, user IP and user agent).
 We keep logs for no longer than 180 days.